-Real, authentic Italian lasagna is made with a creamy bechamel sauce as is the Italian dish called “Pasticcio.”
+Real, authentic Italian lasagna is made with a creamy bechamel sauce as is the Italian dish called “Pasticcio” (which translates to “mess” apparently!).
 The delicious red-sauce version of lasagna we have in America is great, but it’s not the same as what the rest of the world usually eats.
 Italy, however, isn’t the only place where a bechamel style lasagna reigns supreme as far as baked pasta dishes go.
 Egypt and Greece have their own take on the dish that’s heavy on the bechamel called “Macarona Bechamel” (literally bechamel macaroni) or “Pastitsio” (sometimes called pastichio or pastitso) respectively.

 This dish is best shared, but I wouldn’t blame you if you just ate all the leftovers yourself.

 Makes one 9 x 13 or 12 x 10 pan with 12 servings at 360 calories each.

 How to Make Macarona Bechamel or Greek Pastitsio

 - 1 box (16 oz or 1 pound) of penne or other tubular pasta medium in size (about 1600 calories)

 Note: Some people use spaghetti, which was never ever my preference, but it can be done.

 - 1 pound of lean ground beef (800 calories)

 - 1/2 large sweet onion chopped (20 calories)

 - 2 medium cloves of garlic crushed (10 calories)